MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/webview-features-flags.md

 > [!WARNING]
 > Apps in production shouldn't use WebView2 browser flags, because these flags might be removed or altered at any time, and aren't necessarily supported long-term.

-Generally, the flags are owned<!-- todo: "are supported by"?--> by both the Chromium<!-- todo: do we actually mean the Google Chrome browser? --> browser engine and by Microsoft Edge.
+Generally, the flags are owned by both Chromium and Microsoft Edge.
 Chromium flags are not owned or controlled by Microsoft Edge, so Microsoft Edge doesn't have control over when or how the flags are altered in their behavior or removed.

 You can set browser flags in your local device environment, or set browser flags programmatically through code.
 Both approaches are described below.